interlock-network/interlock-docs/whitepaper.md

   </table>

  Interlock mints a maximum of 1 billion tokens, and pledges to spend _at least_ 20% of revenue to buy-back tokens.
+Once bought tokens may be burned or used to contribute to the network (i.e. by financing the rewards-pool for users, etc).

 ### Staking and Earning
 Even though we touched on it earlier, we feel it bears repeating under